 Mr. Henry has served on numerous for-profit and not-for-profit boards.
-He currently serves as Chairman of the Board of Tiger Cool Express, and is a board member of American Natural, Hudson Fiber Networks, Easterly Government Properties, Inc., and StoneCastle Financial Corp.
+He currently serves as Chairman of the Board of Tiger Cool Express and is a board member of American Natural, Hudson Fiber Networks, Sunlight Financial, Easterly Government Properties, Inc., and StoneCastle Financial Corp.
 He has represented the U.S. Treasury on the Boards of the federally chartered Securities Investor Protection Corporation (SIPC), and the National Gallery of Art.
 He was a member of the Advisory Board for the World Economic Forum's Globalization of Alternative Investments project.
 He is a member of the Council on Foreign Relations.
 Mr. Henry has advised numerous politicians including, most recently, as economic advisor to the Romney presidential campaign.
 He is a noted public speaker and author, and he has given speeches, lectures, and televised appearances on issues including systemic risk, private equity, hedge funds, and financial institution regulation.
 Mr. Henry has been published in leading periodicals including the Wall St. Journal, the Financial Times, National Review, Politico and the Washington Post.
 He is a regular contributor to the American Spectator Magazine, writing on timely public policy issues.
 He holds an M.B.A. from Harvard Business School and a B.A. in Economics from Yale University.